 away from any direct heat.

-Keep the Christmas tree stand topped up with water - Christmas trees may drink 2-3 pints of water a day!
-It is essential to keep doing this as once the water drops below the trunk, sap will reseal pores in the tree's bark and prevent the tree from taking up any more water.
+Keep the Christmas Tree stand topped up with water - Christmas Trees may drink 2-3 pints of water per day!
+It is essential to keep doing this as once the water drops below the trunk, sap will re-seal pores in the tree's bark and prevent the tree from drinking up any more water.